Frequently Asked Questions:

 Yes.
-I’m very discreet and (hopefully!) you’ll never know that I am there.
+I’m very discreet and hopefully, you’ll never know that I am there.
 99.9% of the time I only use natural or available light (no flash) which helps considerably too.
-Please note, you should always check with the person who you’ve chosen to lead your ceremony ahead of time to ensure they have no restrictions they wish to impose – especially if you are having a church ceremony.
-I always touch base with this person on the day to reassure them of how discreetly I work.
+Please note, you should always check with the person who you’ve chosen to lead your ceremony ahead of time to ensure they have no restrictions they wish to impose – especially if you are holding your ceremony in a religious setting.

-I predominantly cover weddings throughout the UK but if you live further afield, or wish me to cover your overseas destination wedding/elopement, then please get in touch as I’m more than happy to travel greater distances if I’m needed to.
+I love to work in new places so I routinely cover weddings throughout the UK.
+However, if you live further afield, or wish me to cover your overseas destination wedding/elopement, then please get in touch as I’m more than happy to travel greater distances if I’m required to.

 Q. How many photos do you take on the day?